Peruvian Regional Workers' Federation: Background

 At the end of the 19th century the first trade unions were founded in Peru, some with marked anarchist influences.
 However, anarchism remained largely unorganized and dispersed until the beginning of the 20th century.
 In 1904, Manuel Caracciolo Lévano, Delfín Lévano, Fidel García Gacitúa and Urmachea, all anarchist militants, founded a Bakers Union and organized the country's first strike.
 On May 1, 1905, they paid homage to the Chicago Martyrs for the first time.
 In 1907 the anarchists supported a dockers' strike in the port of El Callao, where the repression ended with the killing of Florencio Aliaga, the first death of the Peruvian labor movement.

 In 1911, publication began of La Protesta newspaper, which promoted the anarcho-syndicalist model used by the Argentine Regional Workers' Federation (FORA).
 The Argentine trade union sent the Italian anarchist militants José Spagnoli and Antonio Gustinelli to help organize an anarchist federation in Peru.
-This style of unionism held a strong influence on the textile industry, which carried out a general strike.